jklzz02/weather-django/README.md

 # Weather Application

-This project is a Web application which can provide current and forecast weather info through an **API** from [Open Weather](https://openweathermap.org/)
+This project is a Web application that provides current and forecast weather info through an **API** from [Open Weather](https://openweathermap.org/)

 ## Services